 “It was quite a clever line,” Michael recalls.
 “The industry for engineering plastics was about to explode.
 Cars, machinery, appliances, airplanes—the demand for plastic parts began to outpace metal and glass.
 The uses are still expanding.”
 Michael, and later his wife, Aimee, were witnesses to—and participants in —that growth.

-After receiving his degree in chemistry from Manhattan College in 1958, Michael was awarded a fellowship to Niagara University, where he earned his M.S. in chemistry.
+After receiving his degree in chemistry from Manhattan University in 1958, Michael was awarded a fellowship to Niagara University, where he earned his M.S. in chemistry.
 Later, he received an M.S. in industrial engineering at the Stevens Institute of Technology.
 He began his career in materials research, first in metals and then in ceramics.
 Foreshadowing the famous movie line, several friends urged him to switch industries.
 Michael joined their company, Celanese Plastics, and started his ascent from the labs—where he earned a number of patents—to management positions in sales and international marketing.

 In 1975, Celanese named Michael the director of European marketing in London.
 After 11 years in that position, he recalls, “I observed something that piqued my interest.”
 Larger American plastic producers focused on customers that made higher-volume purchases, bypassing the smaller British “molders” that used those materials to fashion parts for the automotive, telecommunications and appliance industries.
 “It was a market they weren’t exploiting,” says Michael.
 Leaving Celanese, he went to DuPont and General Electric in Europe with a proposal: “I told them to sell to me, and I would take care of selling to 80 percent of their molders in the U.K.”